adrianmarino/thesis-paper/README.md

-# UBA - Maestria en Explotación de Datos y Descubrimiento de Conocimiento - Thesis - Collaborative and hybrid recommendation systems
+# University of Buenos Aires (UBA) - Data Mining and Knowledge Discovery Master - Thesis - Collaborative and hybrid recommendation systems

 This study aims to compare different approaches to recommendation based on collaborative and hybrid filtering (i.e., a combination of collaborative and content-based filters), explaining the advantages and disadvantages of each approach, as well as their architecture and operation for each proposed model.